Yama Glass Glass Drip Pot with Glass Handle

 | handle Integrated glass handle (this version); no plastic or wood collar. | Borosilicate Glass | No |

 A two-part pour-over set: a hand-blown borosilicate glass carafe with an integrated glass handle, and a reusable flat-bottom stainless steel cone filter that sits in the neck.
 You add grounds to the metal cone, pour hot water over them, and brewed coffee collects in the 20 oz glass pot below.
 Because the filter is metal you can brew with no paper at all, or drop in a V60/Kalita paper for a cleaner cup.
-Every part in the brew path is glass or stainless steel, and it is hand-made in Yama's Taiwan glass factory.
+It is hand-made in Yama's Taiwan glass factory.

 Pros